Qiyeeeee/Live-Streaming-Assistant/README.md

 MotionSensor implements the interaction with the MPU sensors, including initialisation, data reading, and basic data processing.

 ### CMakeLists.txt
-Used to configure the CMake project, where some of the source files that make up the executable have not been uploaded (3.6.2024)
+Used to configure the CMake project.